Bachelor of Science in Nursing (B.S.N.)

 Students may be employed as unlicensed care givers such as patient care assistants and certified nursing assistants, performing functions for which they have received training in the institution and for which the institution has a clearly discernible policy either in writing or by precedent defining the scope of these functions.
 Any individual not licensed in the State of Texas, or a Compact State with multi-state privileges, to practice professional nursing who engages in such practice is doing so illegally and may be prosecuted accordingly.
 Supervision by the professional, licensed nurse does not provide protection to the student or make the student’s actions legal.

-Students should be aware that: (1) the School of Nursing assumes no responsibility for their activities as an employee of an agency; (2) the students are personally responsible and liable for any activity they participate in while employed; (3) professional liability insurance purchased by students through the School of Nursing is only valid in their student roles, not their employment roles; (4) individuals who practice illegally may jeopardize their future.
+Students should be aware that: (1) the School of Nursing assumes no responsibility for their activities as an employee of an agency; (2) the students are personally responsible and liable for any activity they participate in while employed; (3) professional liability insurance purchased by students through the School of Nursing is only valid in their student roles, not their employment roles; and (4) individuals who practice illegally may jeopardize their future.
 Persons who are convicted of violation of the Nurse Practice Act may not be eligible to take the NCLEX-RN and subsequently receive licensure.

 Students employed in an agency have the responsibility, personally and professionally, to engage only in those activities which fall within their job description as nonprofessional workers (i.e., aides).
 They have a responsibility to refuse to participate in activities that they have not been legally licensed to perform (i.e., giving medication, assuming total responsibility for a division, etc.).